 Property Management Courses, Classes and Career Training Information

 Property management courses are often taken by those who wish to work in the areas of residential or commercial property management.
 These professionals may deal with everything from commercial building financing and maintenance to renting apartments to individual residents.
-Property management courses are found as part of professional certificate, bachelor's and master's degree programs.
+Get more info about common course topics here.

 This is a general course that covers topics such as the structures, maintenance and repair or restoration of buildings.
 Those wishing to pursue a career in property management need to have an understanding of how to keep up with the maintenance of buildings or find the correct individuals to take care of problems that may arise.
 Specific topics covered may include: heating and ventilation, plumbing, building security, electrical systems and air conditioning.